 Not everyone needs a tuba player, but quality engineers are hard to come by too!
 Work includes engineering on ZAYN's Mind of Mine and Ty Dolla $ign's Beach House 3.

-After growing up in Denver, CO and attending the University of Colorado at Denver and earning a B.S. in Recording Arts.
-Alex moved to Los Angeles and has been working with multi-platinum and Grammy award winning musicians and producers for the last 5 years.
-As a staff engineer at the legendary Record Plant Studios Alex brings pure professionalism to any project you desire.
-An established tracking and mix engineer Alex can get your project to the next step.
+After growing up in Denver, CO and attending the University of Colorado at Denver and earning a B.S. in Recording Arts, I moved to Los Angeles and have been working with multi-platinum and Grammy award winning musicians and producers for the last 5 years.
+As a staff engineer at the legendary Record Plant Studios I will bring pure professionalism to any project you desire.
+As an established tracking and mix engineer Alex can get your project to the next step.
 Budget should never get in the way of a finished project.
 Contact me and let’s build a relationship and make fantastic music.

-Credits include: Black Eyed Peas, ZAYN, Ty Dolla $ign, Sam Smith, Miguel, Tory Lanez, Skrillex, CHVRCHES, and The Vamps, just to name a few.
+Credits include: Black Eyed Peas, ZAYN, Justin Bieber, Ty Dolla $ign, Sam Smith, Miguel, Tory Lanez, Skrillex, CHVRCHES, and The Vamps, just to name a few.

 Amazing guy - amazing mixer.
 Had the pleasure of working with Alex on my first single ‘Misery’.

 Again he gave me a polished mix and master, he works very fast and I’m super satisfied with the work he does on tracks!
 Highly recommended!

 Very professional and precise work on my track!
 Quick response and easy to work with, this is the guy!

 I've known Alex for almost 3 years now; as a friend, collaborator, and former coworker.
 Not only is Alex is a talented engineer and capable musician, he's an all around solid guy and hard worker who will bring his best to anything he's a part of.
 The depth of his musical and technical knowledge will surprise you.
 Don't hesitate to work with Alex!

 Interview with Alex Layne